Understanding Toxicity Levels of Natural Remedies

 Unfortunately, there is a lot of misinformation occurring in the field of natural pet care.

-The most important message we want to get across to you is that many natural cures can easily become natural toxins when used incorrectly.
+The most important message we want to get across to you is that many natural remedies for pets can easily become natural toxins when used incorrectly.

-Natural remedies, such as essential oils and supplements, are incredibly powerful and a misuse could result in your pets experiencing tremors, organ damage, or death.
-We support you in seeking out natural cures for your pets, but we also want you to be educated while doing so.
+Natural remedies, such as essential oils and supplements, are incredibly powerful.
+Misusing them could result in pets experiencing tremors, organ damage, or even death.
+We are huge advocates of natural care for pets, but we also want you to be educated first.

 “Toxicology is defined as the study of chemical or physical agents which interact with biologic systems to produce a response in the organisms.
 Toxicity is the relative ability of a substance to cause injury to biologic tissue.”
 (UCSB environmental health and safety).